House Passes Fair Chance Act

 Delta Airline Settled FCRA and ICRA lawsuit

-Delta airline settled a lawsuit for alleged violations of the Fair Credit Reporting Act (FCRA) and California law (ICRAA / CCRAA) regarding the notice provided to job applicants alerting them to a background check.
-Plaintiffs alleged that the airline violated the FCRA because the notice to job applicants that a background check would be run was not a “standalone disclosure” because it contained extraneous information about state rights and medical information.
+Delta airline settled a lawsuit for alleged violations of the Fair Credit Reporting Act (FCRA) and California law (ICRAA / CCRAA) regarding the notice provided to job candidates alerting them to a background check.
+Plaintiffs alleged that the airline violated the FCRA because the notice to job candidates that a background check would be run was not a “standalone disclosure” because it contained extraneous information about state rights and medical information.
 The class settlement is for $2.3 million and the judge granted final approval of the class settlement on July 16, 2019 (Schofield vs Delta Airlines, Inc.).

 GDPR: Record British Airways Fine Shows How Data Protection Legislation is Beginning to Bite